 3. Dispose of non-recyclable garbage correctly.

 Not everything is recyclable.
 Mostly this is due to environmental reasons.
 In such circumstances, you should consider visiting a local recycling unit.
-Alternatively, you may employ machinery like trash compactors, balers, shredders to assist you in minimizing the size of the waste.
+Alternatively, you may employ machinery like trash compactors, balers, and shredders to assist you in minimizing the size of the waste.
 It is ideal for dealing with non-recyclable trash since it reduces the amount of waste stacked up in your bin.

 Waste management is becoming a non-negotiable component in every industry.
 Furthermore, all enterprises, especially manufacturing firms, should adopt a constructive approach for waste reduction.
 Because industrial waste management is governed by several rules and restrictions, the actions listed above can help you abide by the law in the best ways possible.